DoctorMcKay/node-steam-user/README.md

 An object containing information about your account. `null` until [`accountInfo`](#accountinfo-1) is emitted.

 - `name` - Your account's Steam (persona) name
-- `country` - The character code from which you're logging in (via GeoIP), e.g. "US"
+- `country` - The country code from which you're logging in (via GeoIP), e.g. "US"
 - `authedMachines` - How many machines are authorized to login to your account with Steam Guard
 - `flags` - Your account's bitwise [flags](https://github.com/SteamRE/SteamKit/blob/b80cdf5249891d54c655e39262d8267c7b40b249/Resources/SteamLanguage/enums.steamd#L81-L113)
 - `facebookID` - If your account is linked with Facebook, this is your Facebook account ID